On a characterization of polynomials among rational functions in non-archimedean dynamics: Introduction

 \section{Introduction}

-Let $K$ be an algebraically closed field of any characteristic that is complete with respect to a non-trivial and possibly non-archimedean absolute value $|\cdot|$.
-It is known that $K\cong\bC$ if and only if $K$ is archimedean.
-The Berkovich projective line $\sP^1=\sP^1(K)$ is a compact augmentation of the (classical) projective line $\bP^1=\bP^1(K)$, which contains $\bP^1$ as its dense subset, and $\sP^1\cong\bP^1$ if and only if $K$ is archimedean.
-Our aim is to contribute to the study of a characterization of polynomials among rational functions on $\bP^1$ of degree $>1$, up to {\itshape rational functions having potentially good reductions} as exceptions, from the point of view of dynamics and potential theory on the Berkovich projective line.
+Let $K$ be an algebraically closed field that is complete with respect to a non-trivial and non-archimedean absolute value $|\cdot|$.
+The {\em Berkovich} projective line $\sP^1=\sP^1(K)$ is, as a topological augmentation of the (classical) projective line $\bP^1=\bP^1(K)=K\cup\{\infty\}$, a compact, locally compact, uniquely arcwise connected, and Hausdorff topological space.
+The set $\sH^1:=\sP^1\setminus\bP^1$ is called the Berkovich upper half space in $\sP^1$.